Semester In Hawai'i

 Hawai’i: a land of elemental forces coming together to create one of the most extraordinary and beautiful ecosystems on earth.
 Located at the northern edge of the Polynesian triangle, the Hawaiian islands are host to the most isolated population center on Earth, resulting in a distinct culture that remains vital and alive today.

 From active volcanoes and lush forests to the crashing waves of the Pacific Ocean, the landscape inspires awe and reverence for the power of nature.
 The connections between humans and their environment are deeply felt here, as the abundance from both land and sea have allowed civilization to flourish here for thousands of years.

 For those who love the natural world, come be humbled by the grandeur of the ocean, the migrations of whales, the vibrance of the land, and the magic of the Aloha.
 For those who wish to have greater insight into Hawaiian culture, the complexities of U.S. colonization, and the ongoing dialogue about Hawaiian sovereignty, land rights, and social justice, come learn about important cultural and social issues that are happening within the United States.

 Learning to surf, paddleboard, and canoe from local experts.

 Trekking and camping in the lush Hawaiian wilderness.

 Living and working on a regenerative farm/permaculture site.

 Supporting local projects and communities through land-based service projects and learning about the unique ecology of the land and sea.

-Participating in a mindfulness retreat designed to deepen into self, reflect on your journey, and prepare you for the transition home.
+Participating in a mindfulness retreat designed to deepen into self, reflect on your journey, and integrate your experiences.

 2 Overseas Educators and up to 12 students